Alexhuszagh/xcross/README.md

 - Images with an OS layer, such as `ppcle-unknown-linux-gnu`.
 - Bare metal images, such as `ppcle-unknown-elf`.

 The bare metal images use the newlib C-runtime, and are useful for compiling for resource-constrained embedded systems, and do not link to a memory allocator.
+Please note that not all bare-metal images provide complete startup routines (crt0), and therefore might need to be linked against standlone flags (`-nostartfiles`, `-nostdlib`, `-nodefaultlibs`, or `-ffreestanding`) with a custom `_start` or equivalent routine or a custom `crt0` must be provided.

 The other images use a C-runtime that depends on a POSIX-like OS (such as Linux, FreeBSD, or MinGW for Windows), and can be used with: